HL7/fhircast-docs/input/pagecontent/3-2-3-userlogout.md

 Unlike most of FHIRcast events, `userlogout` is a statically named event and therefore does not follow the `FHIR-resource`-`[open|close]` syntax.

+Implementers are encouraged to consider if and when their application should logout the user upon receiving an userLogout event, and if so, how to preserve application state.

 ### Context

 The context is empty.